Text to Video

 Define the opening and ending states, then write the transition.
 This works best when the motion has a clear start and finish.

 Subject + motion + setting + lighting + style + duration.
+Use one clean sentence for each part so the model has fewer places to guess.

 Example: a product bottle rotating slowly on a reflective table, soft studio lighting, dark background, cinematic macro shot, 4 seconds.